fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 The main page markdown file is 5000 lines.
 Islam teaches to finish what you started, so I tried to spend on this at least 10 minutes a day.
 Slowly it got into shape, Alhamdulillah.
 I had some good time trying to gather particles of an endless puzzle. but there are still many bugs left.S
+I have many doubts like was Thamud earlier than 'Ad or vice versa.

 https://miro.com/app/board/o9J_kqBzhXk=/